Aditya-dnvks/Aditya-dnvks/README.md

 - 💬 Free feel to Ask me about anything, I am Happy to Help  you ☺
 - 📫 How to reach me: **aditya.dnvks@gmail.com**
 - 📫 Contact No: **9347542642**
-- 😄 Pronouns: Full Stack Developer
+- 😄 Pronouns: MERN Full Stack Developer

 # Skills:
 ## 🚀 Languages